jfuginay/grammarly/DATABASE_SETUP_GUIDE.md

 1. Go to [https://supabase.com](https://supabase.com)
 2. Sign in to your account
-3. Navigate to your project: `xelfhhaoukaqwedslngb`
+3. Navigate to your project: `your-project-id`

 ## Step 2: Open SQL Editor